Paris is one of those cities that make you feel as if you’re literally walking into history lane. Every building appears to be telling you a story.

 The district surrounding the Montmartre hill has been classified as a “Historic District of the City of Paris,” and literally breathes the typical Paris atmosphere.

-In this district, numerous famous artists used to live and work here, including Claude Monet, Pierre-Auguste Renoir, Edgar Degas, Henri de Toulouse-Lautrec, Suzanne Valadon, Piet Mondrian, Pablo Picasso, Camille Pissarro, and Vincent van Gogh.
+In this district, numerous famous artists lived and worked here, including Claude Monet, Pierre-Auguste Renoir, Edgar Degas, Henri de Toulouse-Lautrec, Suzanne Valadon, Piet Mondrian, Pablo Picasso, Camille Pissarro, and Vincent van Gogh.
 Right now, artists are still painting tourists who want to have an amazing portrait created.

 6. Les Invalides